Profile information

 Accommodation

-All volunteers have access to the Red Barn, which has a fully equipped kitchen and a Rayburn for heating.
+All WWOOFers have access to the Red Barn, which has a fully equipped kitchen and a Rayburn for heating.
 It also has compost toilets and a solar shower.

-We have an off-grid electricity system (solar and wind).
+We have an off-grid electricity system in our house (solar and wind).
 Electricity can be limited during the winter.
 Mobile phones etc can be charged using a usb charger.
-We have a phone line and can provide wifi access.
+We have a phone line and can provide wifi access, though it's rather slow.
+This is rural West Wales after all!
+The caravans and most of the shared DPF spaces do not have electricity.
+We provide rechargeable lamps and spaces where devices can be charged.

 We have a spring for water.
-Some water awareness is necessary year round, but especially during extended dry periods (though the spring has never run dry yet!).
+Water awareness is necessary year round, but especially during extended dry periods (though the spring has never run dry yet!).
+We have a washing machine but electricity production and water levels can limit the amount it can be used.

 What else ...